TL;DR

 What /compact actually does, and when

-- Restart in a fresh chat with the summary.
+Restart in a fresh chat with the summary.
 The non-obvious move: take the compacted summary and paste it into a brand-new conversation as the system prompt.
-You keep task continuity with far fewer tokens.
+You keep task continuity with far fewer tokens and a clean attention budget for the upcoming work.

 /compact keep the current objective, key decisions, modified files, and unresolved blockers.
 Don't trust the default summary to preserve case-facts you'll need later.